2021 Core Web Vitals

 There are different measure dimensions of web usability that are contributing to your website’s success:

 There are two aspects, mobile and desktop.
 This is how quickly the main content of a web page loads and become visible to a user.

-Elements that contributing are:
+Elements that contribute are:

 First Contentful Paint (FCP) – mark the time at which the first text or image is painted.

-Time to Interactive – is the amount of time it takes for the page to become fully interactive.
+Time to Interactive – the amount of time it takes for the page to become fully interactive.